beerlington/beerlington.github.com/_posts/2014-07-13-direct-image-uploads-with-emberjs-and-cloudinary.markdown

 It appends the returned signature object to a data attribute on the file input HTML element called "data-form-data".
 Note that this is done within an `Ember.run` function to ensure that it is finished before initializing up the Cloudinary file upload.
 This was something that stumped us at first, and I'm sure there's a better approach.

 After the signature data is set, the view initializes the Cloudinary file upload widget on the input.
-Here is where we define the settings for our project such as the maximum file size allowed, accepted file types (images) and the maximum dimensions of the image (it automatically scales them down):
+Here is where we define the settings for our project such as the maximum file size allowed, accepted file types (images) and the maximum dimensions of the image (it automatically scales them down).
+Additional options can be found in the [jQuery File Upload documentation](https://github.com/blueimp/jQuery-File-Upload/wiki/Options#image-preview--resize-options).

 ```js
 _this.$().cloudinary_fileupload({